 Your dietitian asks you these questions to help assess your needs.
 They will help you set goals to create healthy habits.

 The New You(th) Program

 The New You(th) program focuses on nutrition, exercise, and wellness for ages 12-18.
 Using the latest research, teens will learn to choose and eat nutritious foods, be more active, and create healthier habits for the future.
 Join us to become a stronger, healthier, more empowered you!

 A Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) is a food and nutrition expert who has met academic and professional requirements including:

-- Earned a bachelor's degree with course work approved by the Academy of Nutrition and Dietetics’ Accreditation Council for Education in Nutrition and Dietetics (ACEND)
+- Earned a master's degree with course work approved by the Academy of Nutrition and Dietetics’ Accreditation Council for Education in Nutrition and Dietetics (ACEND)